 Participate in preparing the Annual Assessment Report and the 5-year self-study that is required as part of the 5-year Comprehensive Review.

-Represent the Center or Institute externally to funders, the press, and at scholarly conferences, meetings, or workshops.
+Represent the center or institute externally to funders, the press, and at scholarly conferences, meetings, and/or workshops.

 Conduct collaborative research that aligns directly with the Center or Institute mission.